Natural Resource Management Degree Program Overviews

 Associate of Science in Natural Resource Management

-Most associate degree programs in natural resource management are offered through community or technical colleges, particularly those that are found within a close proximity to natural resources, such as rangelands and forests.
-To gain acceptance into such schools, students are expected to first complete a high school diploma program or similar certification.
+The 2-year associate degree program focuses specifically on the basic knowledge and skills needed for entry-level positions.
+Most associate degree programs in natural resource management are offered through community or technical colleges, particularly those near resources such as rangelands and forests.
+Students are expected to complete a high school diploma program or similar certification before admission to these programs.
+Students take general education classes as well as courses specifically related to natural resource management.
+Examples include:

 - Animal science